Frequently asked questions about Electric Vehicles

 This is a technically feasible option for providing grid services or emergency backup power.
 More generally, timing EV charging to when a home or building’s solar panels are generating electricity is effectively a way to store that solar power for later use, even without the ability to return it from the vehicle to the home.

 In most cases, with net metering, storage is not specifically needed to accommodate the levels of solar power currently on the electricity grid.
 But EVs could provide this capability if that changes.
-This is a developing story.
+Vehicle-to-Home and Vehicle-to-Grid technology is still under development but will likely become commercially available within the next few years.

 Unlike conventional cars, in fully electric vehicles there are no oil changes, spark plugs, timing belts, fuel filters, head gaskets, radiators or fuel lines.
 The main wear items will be tires, brakes, windshield wipers, and the occasional cabin air filter- all relatively cheap in comparison!